wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-windows.rst

 How it works
 ^^^^^^^^^^^^

-The who-data monitoring functionality uses the Microsoft Windows auditing subsystem to get the related information about who made modifications in a monitored directory.
+The who-data monitoring functionality uses the Microsoft Windows auditing subsystem.
+It gets the related information about who made modifications in a monitored directory.
 These changes produce audit events that are processed by *syscheck* and reported to the manager.
-This feature is only compatible with systems greater than Windows Vista.
+This feature is only compatible with systems later than Windows Vista.

-For the correct operation of the who-data feature, it is necessary to have configured some Local Audit Policies as well as the SACLs of each monitored directory.
-Wazuh automatically performs this task when the tag ``whodata="yes"`` is declared within the ``directories`` statement in the ``ossec.conf`` file:
+For the correct operation of the who-data feature, it's necessary to have Local Audit Policies and the SACLs of each monitored directory properly configured.
+Wazuh automatically performs this task when you declare the tag ``whodata="yes"`` within the ``directories`` statement in the ``ossec.conf`` file:

 .. code-block:: xml